UniBreakfast/node-web-server-with-stuff/README.md

   const data = await request.data; // Parsed request body and query parameters
   // ... perform operations ...
   return { success: true, data: /* ... */ };
-  // returned data can be any JSON-serializable object };
+  // Returned data can be any JSON-serializable object };
 ```

-**NOTE**: Here and everywhere in this documentation `req` and `resp` are available aliases for `request` and `response` respectively, so they can be destructured under those names if preferred.
+**Note**: Throughout this documentation, `req` and `resp` are available aliases for `request` and `response` respectively, so they can be destructured under those names if preferred.

 ### Handler Parameters